Content Marketing Statistics Australia

 An industry study showed that 55% of B2C businesses focused on blog content development in their overall digital marketing strategy.
 That’s because brands that focus on blog content and other marketing efforts are 13 times more likely to experience positive ROI than others who don’t.

 12. 21.4% of Businesses Leverage Social Media Content

 Roughly 35.7% of brands rely on blog posting for content marketing.
 But out of those who responded, 21.4% are leveraging Facebook as a primary channel.
 About 14.3% use Instagram, LinkedIn, and their website’s landing pages.

 13. 7% of Marketers Publish Content More Than 5 Times Weekly

 More brands are hopping into content marketing for SEO and digital marketing strategies.
 With that, marketers and content writers are taking more time to build compelling content for their audiences.

-About half of the respondents produce 2 to 5 content materials every week, while roughly 36% publish up to 10 times in the same period.
+About half of the respondents produce 2 to 5 content materials weekly, while roughly 36% publish up to 10 times in the same period.
 Some brands, however, ramp up on content marketing, as 7.1% post new visual content more than 10x a week.

 Content marketing is becoming a significant industry in Australia and globally.
-Brands who want to expand their reach to broader audiences, age groups, and geolocation leverage search engine optimisation along with a remarkable content marketing strategy.
+Brands wanting to expand their reach to broader audiences, age groups, and geolocation leverage search engine optimisation and a remarkable content marketing strategy.

-Small and medium enterprises (SMEs) who want to crack the competition and rank on top of Google SERPs will primarily benefit from data-driven and bespoke SEO strategies.
-That’s why you need a proven and trusted SEO agency to make sure your content reaches your audience amid algorithm updates and the volatile industry.
+Small and medium enterprises (SMEs) who want to crack the competition and rank on top of Google SERPs will primarily benefit from data-driven and bespoke SEO services.
+That’s why you need a proven and trusted SEO agency to ensure your content reaches your audience amid algorithm updates and the volatile industry.